Ecommerce shipping support guide

 • Use the customer-safe order reference, not internal admin notes or payment details.

-• Confirm whether tracking is label-created, accepted by carrier, in transit, out for delivery, delivered, or exception.
+• Confirm whether tracking is label-created, accepted by carrier, in transit, out for delivery, delivered, exception, or return-related.

-• Include a carrier name and safe tracking link when available.
+• Include a carrier name and safe public tracking link when available.

 • Explain scan delays without promising a delivery date the carrier does not show.

-• Do not paste screenshots that expose addresses, phone numbers, payment data, or internal tags.
+• Do not paste screenshots that expose addresses, phone numbers, payment data, internal tags, fraud-risk notes, or marketplace account screens.

-• Move to missing-package, carrier-delay, or shipping-delay wording when the tracking status requires investigation.
+• Move to missing-package, carrier-delay, carrier-exception, shipping-delay, or return-tracking wording when the tracking status requires investigation.

 Common tracking-number mistakes